-

 [41]CDR Rules, paragraph 7.2(3)(b).

-[33] Paragraph 56ED(5)(a) of the Competition and Consumer Act.
-An outsourced service provider may collect CDR data on an accredited person’s behalf.
-For further information, see CDR Rules, rule 1.10, and Chapter 3 (Seeking to collect CDR data from CDR participants) of the CDR Privacy Safeguard Guidelines.
+[44]An accredited person (other than those with sponsored accreditation) who is an OSP chain principal may engage a third party to seek to collect CDR data on their behalf in accordance with the CDR Rules.
+For further information, see CDR Rules, paragraph 1.10(3)(a)(i) and Chapter 3 (Seeking to collect CDR data from CDR participants) of the CDR Privacy Safeguard Guidelines.

 [47]Subsection 4(1) of the Competition and Consumer Act provides that a person ‘holds’ information if they have possession or control of a record within the meaning of the Privacy Act.
 If a person has a right or power to deal with particular data, the person has effective control of the data and therefore ‘holds’ the data.
 See Chapter B (Key Concepts) of the CDR Privacy Safeguard Guidelines for further information about the meaning of ‘holds’.